howerj/liblisp/liblisp.md

 are not guaranteed to be constant between different implementations or versions, only self consistent with a single specific implementation.

-        # integers
-        *seek-cur*         Seek from current file marker with seek *seek-set*         Seek from the beginning of a file with seek *seek-end*         Seek from the end of a file with seek *random-max*       Maximum number a random number can be *integer-max*      Maximum number an integer can be *integer-min*      Minimum number an integer can be *integer*          Integer   type option for coerce or type-of *symbol*           Symbol    type option for coerce or type-of *cons*             Cons      type option for coerce or type-of *string*           String    type option for coerce or type-of *hash*             Hash      type option for coerce or type-of *io*               IO        type option for type-of
-        *float*            Float     type option for coerce or type-of *procedure*        Procedure type option type-of
-        *primitive*        Primitive type option for type-of
-        *f-procedure*      Fexpr     type option for type-of
-        *user-defined*     User-define type option for type-of
-        *file-in*          File   input  option for open
-        *file-out*         File   output option for open
-        *string-in*        String input  option for open
-        *string-out*       String output option for open
-        *lc-all*           Locale all option for locale!
-        *lc-collate*       Locale collate option for locale!
-        *lc-ctype*         Locale C-type option for locale!
-        *lc-monetary*      Locale money formatting option for locale!
-        *lc-numeric*       Locale numeric option for locale!
-        *lc-time*          Locale time option for locale!
-        *trace-off*        Option for trace, turn it off *trace-marked*     Option for trace, trace only marked objects *trace-all*        Option for trace, trace all expression evaluations *gc-on*            Option for gc, Turn Garbage Collection on *gc-postpone*      Option for gc, Postpone Garbage Collection, temporarily *gc-off*           Option for gc, Turn off Garbage Collection permanently *eof*              End-Of-File marker
-        *args*             Command line options passed into the interpreter *history-file*     If using libline, it contains the history file name *have-math*        't if the math library is available, '() otherwise *have-line*        't if the line editor is available, '() otherwise *version*          The version of this interpreter if known *commit*           Commit version
-        *repository-origin* Origin of the lisp interpreters repository

 * \*seek-cur\*